- View Offline

 I want you to react in three simple ways that will help you make change more about possibilities instead of pains.
 First, remember to think before you act.
 When big change hits, don't make hasty decisions.
 Your emotions will be on overdrive.
 So here's the rule.
 No big decisions for at least 48 hours.
 Depending on what's happened, you'll be thinking about your team, your house, your finances, your family.
 You name it.
 Resist making quick decisions on any of these for at least 48 hours.

-Next, when the shock is gone, it's time to start adjusting, to begin facing your new normal.
+Next, when the shock is gone, it's time to start adjusting.
+To begin facing your new normal.
 This begins with a passionate commitment to being positive.
-You have to make the choice to be better, not bitter.
-Think about that choice consciously, first thing in the morning, everyday following a big change.
-Finally, of course, you have to take action.
-I want you to think about a multi-month plan of attack loaded with specific tasks and deadlines.
-Depending on the nature of the change the tasks will be different.
+You have make the choice to be better, not bitter.
+Think about that choice consciously.
+First thing in the morning, every day following a big change.
+Finally, of course you have to take action.
+I want you to think about a multimonth plan of attack loaded with specific tasks and deadlines.
+Depending on the nature of the change, the task will be different.

-If there are problems with the new boss, this might include learing how to initiate tough conversations.
-Or if you're our of work, you might be spending a lot of time becoming laser focused on networking.
-This all might sound pretty easy in the abstract, but believe me, easy becomes very difficult when you're stressed out and dealing with the unexpected.
+If there are problems with the new boss, this might include learning how to initiate tough conversations.
+Or, if you're out of work, you might be spending a lot of time becoming laser-focused on networking.
+This all might sound pretty easy in the abstract, but believe me easy becomes very difficult when you're stressed out and dealing with the unexpected.
 That's why it's so inspiring to witness someone deal with change and adversity effectively.